ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/decision/IsDateObject.md

 Determine whether a given value or variable reference is a date or dateTime object.

+Note that date strings, such as `2021-01-01` and timespans returned from `createTimespan()` are NOT date objects.
+The former are strings and the latter are numeric values.

 ## Method Signature

 ```
 IsDateObject(value=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|